Theofilos-Chamalis/Linux-Mint-Essentials/README.md

     <article class="markdown-body entry-content" itemprop="mainContentOfPage"><h1>
 <a id="user-content-linux-mint-essentials" class="anchor" href="#linux-mint-essentials" aria-hidden="true"><span class="octicon octicon-link"></span></a>Linux-Mint-Essentials</h1>

-<p>This script was originally created to set up a trouble free linux mint laptop for my girlfriend because even a distro like Linux Mint lacks some essential software and thought I should share it here for anyone to use it freely.
+<p>This script was originally created to set up a linux mint laptop for my girlfriend easily and trouble free because even a distro like Linux Mint lacks some essential software and thought I should share it here for anyone to use it freely.
+Enjoy!
 <br><br><br></p>

 <h3>